to-curiosity/Cena-Anomaly-Detection/README.md

 - Run command line --> go run anomalyDetection_autoEncoder.go fhe_stuffs.go

 ## TODO:
-- Split out the code into client and server files to show explicitly who's responsible specific operations and transfer of keys and data
+- Split out the code into client and server files to show explicitly who's responsible for specific operations and transfer of keys and data